Sage-Grouse Working Group

 Development of Best Management Practices (BMPs)

 At the fall 2012 APLIC meeting in Great Falls, MT, a one-day sage-grouse workshop was held.
-This led to an effort among APLIC-member utilities, the U.S. Fish and Wildlife Service, Bureau of Land Management, and state wildlife agencies throughout sage-grouse range to develop Best Management Practices for electric utilities in sage-grouse areas.
-The group is currently meeting monthly throughout 2013.
+This led to a multi-year effort among APLIC-member utilities, the U.S. Fish and Wildlife Service, Bureau of Land Management, and state wildlife agencies throughout sage-grouse range to develop Best Management Practices for electric utilities in sage-grouse areas.
+These BMPs were released in 2015 (see SAGR-BMP-FINALJune-2015.pdf).

 Tall Structure Literature Review